Spinochrome E

-Spinochrome from sea urchins, in oriental culture, are known for its health benefits.
+Spinochrome from sea urchins, in oriental culture, are known for putative health benefits.
 The sea urchin appears in the "Materia medica" of the Ming Dynasty author by Li Zhongli in 1647 and the benefits cited are for the heart, bones, blood and also it counteracts impotence.
 Today it is known the benefits for the health of these compounds.

 The compound can be produced by condensation of 3,4,5,6-tetramethoxyphthalaldehyde with glyoxal.